Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

 Whether kids are hesitant about baths or not, you can help to get the job done by enticing them with all kinds of toys.
 If they're busy playing, they might not even notice you cleaning them.

 Take advantage of any bath toys that the family you're babysitting for has.
-That might include rubber duckies, boats, tiny water squirters, puppets made of washcloths, waterproof books, or more.
+That might include rubber duckies, boats, tiny water squirters, puppets made of washcloths, waterproof books, and more.

 If you can't find any bath toys, you can use some ingenuity to make some of your own.
-Things like funnels, Tupperware containers, plastic measuring cups, empty pop bottles, and other things you can find in the kitchen can be enough to hold a toddler's attention in the bath for a few minutes while you get them all cleaned up for bedtime.
+Plastic versions of things like funnels, Tupperware containers, wooden spoons, measuring cups, and other fun stuff you can find in the kitchen can be enough to hold a toddler's attention in the bath for a few minutes while you get them all cleaned up for bedtime.